danielmhair/whisper-clean-media/media_cleaner/Steps.md

 - Same for brackets
 - For lines that start only has [ wait until it has ]

-# Next Step: Search for words that are profane and make a list and their associated time slots
+# Searched for words that are profane and made a list and their associated time slots

 ~pip install profanity-check~
 - Due to `ImportError: cannot import name 'joblib' from 'sklearn.externals' (/usr/local/lib/python3.8/dist-packages/sklearn/externals/__init__.py)`